50 Cent: 'Power' being overlooked by Emmys is racial | New Country 923

 50 Cent: ‘Power’ being overlooked by Emmys is racial

 BEVERLY HILLS, Calif.
-(AP) — 50 Cent thinks “Power” being overlooked by the Emmys was racial despite the success of popular Starz series that has a prominently black cast.
+(AP) — 50 Cent said he thinks “Power” being overlooked by the Emmys over the years was racial despite the success of popular Starz series that has a prominently black cast.

-The rapper and executive producer of the series called voters “not necessarily cool people” during a panel discussion Friday at the Television Critics Association Press Tour.
-The series creator Courtney Kemp says the snubs were “disappointing.”
+“I like to say it’s racial.
+That’s the easy way to get out of things,” said the rapper and executive producer of the series during a panel discussion Friday at the Television Critics Association Press Tour.
+“People who are running and connected to these ceremonies are not necessarily cool people.”

+After 50 Cent’s comments, “Power” creator Courtney Kemp — who accompanied him on stage — sarcastically said “So now, we’ll never get one.”

 “Power” stars Omari Hardwick as a man who’s trying to leave behind his life as a drug kingpin and go legit.
 The series has become one of Starz’s most popular shows, but the popularity of the series hasn’t translated into Emmy nominations.

+“This project is the same material I used for my music,” he said.
+“I didn’t receive an award for best new artist when I had the largest debut for a hip-hop album.
+I sold more records for a first album today.
+I look at it the same.
+I’m going to make the numbers.
+The viewership before we’re done with it, they’ll be looking around saying ‘Yeah, we (expletive) up again.’ “

+“Power” will air its sixth and final season in two parts, Starz said.
+The first half, which 10 episodes, will begin as previously announced on Aug.
+25. The concluding five episodes will start airing in January.

-However, Kemp says she was happy that the series has gotten recognition from their “core audience” including the NAACP Image Awards.
+Kemp said the Emmy snubs were “disappointing.”
+But she was happy that the show has gotten recognition from their “core audience,” including the NAACP Image Awards.

+“I thought we were doing something new and fresh,” Kemp said.
+“I was hoping that the Emmy voters would take notice, and they didn’t.
+You just accept it and move on.
+But we’ve been winning Image Awards now for quite some time.
+It feels as though our core audience does love and respect the show.
+Not every show gets the attention it deserves.”